*Content taken from Mass General Brigham Office for International Professionals & Students

 - Tax Treaties may exempt some individuals from paying U.S. Federal and/or Massachusetts taxes.
 Each country has different Tax Treaty rules.

-- Contact the Partners Payroll Office with Tax Treaty questions; you may also reference IRS Publication 901 (Tax Treaties).
+- Contact the Mass General Brigham Payroll Office with Tax Treaty questions; you may also reference IRS Publication 901 (Tax Treaties).

 - IRS 519 (U.2.
 Guide for Aliens)